August 2, 2020

 my beautiful, credible friends.

 Whatever ‘beliefs’ might turn out to be in the picture Wiman’s poem sketches for us, we get the idea we’re being led to think in terms of some course of finding, really, in our contemplation of it, rather more than of conversion.
 A finding of things, and in some linked sense a losing of things too — things, all sorts, ‘harder and harder to keep track of.’
-Things taken to include, perhaps, all these friends, themselves, however trusted, we started out in mind of just a few lines ago and close with in another line or two.
+Things taken to include, perhaps, all these friends, themselves, however trusted, we started out in mind of just a few lines ago and in another line or two will close with.
 Well, it’s a sentiment I guess I get (or am susceptible to).

 I’m not saying the poem especially grabs me.
 What to think of Wiman in general I’m not sure.
 He’s a large enough presence in places where I lurk, it bears saying, that exposure to him needn’t be through his poetry directly.
 Needn’t be, and for me isn’t so much.
 (But I’m no great attender to anybody’s poetry, for good or ill.)
 That he and I might tune in to some of the same phenomena, social or cultural, and maybe think of it in some like way as phenomena a stretch of history we’re standing in here can be regarded as distinctive for, isn’t necessarily a boost for me nor automatically to his credit in my book.
 But I am noticing.